syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 **Where:**

 * settlement: The security's settlement date.
-The security settlement date is the date after the issue date when the security is traded to the buyer.
+It is the date after the issue date when the security is traded to the buyer.

 * maturity: The security's maturity date.
-The maturity date is the date when the security expires.
+It is the date when the security expires.

 * discount: The security's discount rate.